GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 Now you can start interacting with your service!

-To understand the protocol, that is, the endpoints available in the service and the information those endpoints accept as input and return as output, you may like to glance at the [protocol spec](https://tools.ietf.org/html/rfc7644).
+To know the protocol, ie. the endpoints available in the service and the information those endpoints accept as input and return as output, you may like to glance at the [protocol spec](https://tools.ietf.org/html/rfc7644).
 However, to make it easier for you, we have compiled some representative examples of CRUD (creation, retrieval, update and delete) with SCIM in the section [Raw HTTP requests](#raw-http-requests) that you may see at a later time.

 By now, let's start with a basic query: say we need to find the users whose `userName` contains the sequence of letters "mi".

 We need to know:

-- The SCIM endpoint for user retrieval, which is `https://<host-name>/identity/restv1/scim/v2/Users` in Gluu Server 3.1.2
+- The SCIM endpoint for user retrieval, which is `https://<host-name>/identity/restv1/scim/v2/Users` in Gluu Server 3.1.0+

 - How to write a filter for a search.
 In this case is fairly easy, the filter we need is `filter=userName co "mi"` where `co` stands for *contains*.
 To learn more about filters see section 3.4.2.2 of [protocol spec](https://tools.ietf.org/html/rfc7644).